shubhamkr0021/CBT-CIP/Password strength checker/README.md

 # Password Strength Checker

-This Python script evaluates the strength of a password based on several criteria, including length, character types, and checks against known compromised passwords using the "Have I Been Pwned" (HIBP) API.
+This Python script evaluates the strength of a password based on several criteria, including length, and character types, and checks against known compromised passwords using the "Have I Been Pwned" (HIBP) API.
 It provides feedback and suggestions for improving weak passwords.

-**Disclaimer:** This script is for educational purposes only.
-While it incorporates checks against known compromised passwords, it does not guarantee absolute password security.
-Password strength evaluation is complex, and no single tool can provide a definitive assessment.
-Use this script responsibly and ethically.
-Do not attempt to use it for any unauthorized activity.

 ## Features